PranaMohanty13/Chef-s-Choice/README.md

   - Receipes
     - Ability to search receipes with a search bar
   - Dashboard
-    - To view the receipes that yu clicked on
+    - To view the receipes that you clicked on

 ### 3. Navigation